Tnixc/website-v6/src/data/post/1a_retrospect.md

 My course-load will be significantly heavier next term and so it's not looking like I will have a lot of free time next term, but that remains to be seen.
 Not only that, but I'll also be searching for coop jobs, which is a whole other ordeal in itself. (please hire me)

+Even though university was a totally fresh experience, these 4 months have really flown by.
 It's interesting to think that 1/8th of my study terms are over.
 One down, seven to go.

 ---